jbakse/site_builder/docs/vectors/index.md

 We might infer that a red circle lies behind the black one.{figure}

 ![inference-03](figures/inference-03.png)
-The red shape might be a crescent.{figure}
+The red shape might be a crescent instead.
+It could be something else.
+We don't know.{figure}

 ![inference-04](figures/inference-04.png)
 We don't know if the blue background should continue either.{figure}
 /::

-When we look at the image, we might infer that it represents two, overlapping circles.
-But the raster image doesn't contain enough information to know for sure.
+When we look at the image, we quickly infer that it represents two overlapping circles, but the raster image doesn't contain this information.
+It contains only blue, red, and black pixels.
-This is the key advantage of vector graphics over raster graphics: vector graphics contain high-level _meaning_ about the drawings that they represent.
-This meaning allows us to make high-level changes: we can scale the vector image up and perfectly fill in the needed additional detail; we can change the fonts used to render text; we can remove a shape and reveal what is behind it.

-It is easy to underestimate the value of this meaning.
 Humans are very, very good at inferring meaning from visual forms.
-We fill meaning in without conscious thought, when we look at the image above we see circles, not red and black pixels.
+We fill meaning in without conscious thought, when we look at the image above we see the circles automatically.

 ::: .callout
+Humans are so good at inferring visual meaning, that it can be difficult for us to separate our inferences from our direct observations.
+In _Stranger in a Strange Land_ (1961), Robert A. Heinlein writes about _fair witnesses_, people who have trained themselves to carefully observe and report what they see without drawing inferences.

 > Anne was on the springboard; she turned her head.
 Jubal called out, "That house on the hilltop--can you see what color they've painted it?"
 >